-When talking about the benefits of exercise we always focus on the physical benefits and the mental benefits are often over looked.
-All exercise can increase the amount of endorphins in the brain which will lift your mood.
+When talking about the benefits of exercise we always focus on the physical benefits and the mental benefits are often overlooked.
+All exercise can increase the number of endorphins (natural feel-good chemicals released by our brain) in the brain which will lift your mood.
 Being in the open air and around animals has also been proven to improve your mental wellbeing so horse riding is not only good physical exercise it’s also great for your mental health too.

 How many calories does horse riding burn?

-Due to age, height, weight and fitness levels we all burn calories at different rates so the number of calories you burn while riding will differ from how many somebody else burns.
-That said though an ‘average’ (if there is such a thing) rider of an intermediate riding level will burn approximately 200kcal during half an hour’s riding on the flat (walk, trot and canter).
-That number can drastically increase if you doing something more strenuous such as cutting or show jumping.
+Due to age, height, weight, and fitness levels, we all burn calories at different rates so the number of calories you burn while riding will differ from how many somebody else burns.
+That said though an ‘average’ (if there is such a thing) rider of an intermediate riding level will burn approximately 200kcal during half an hour’s riding on the flat (walk, trot, and canter).
+That number can drastically increase if you’re doing something more strenuous such as cutting or showjumping.
 And when I say drastically I mean seriously drastic – it can go from 145kcal for 60 minutes of exercise to over 550kcal, depending on how strenuous the riding is.